sjl/splice.vim/README.markdown

 Installation
 ============

+Use Pathogen to install the plugin.

+Build the docs:

+    :call pathogen#helptags()

-Use Pathogen to install the plugin, then add it as a merge tool for your VCS of
+Add it as a merge tool for your VCS of choice:
-choice:

 **Mercurial:** add the following lines to `~/.hgrc`: